One-income living in a two-income world

 As our children have grown and their needs have increased, it has become more difficult, but not impossible, to manage on one income.
 We are not perfect in our financial management.
 Our savings rate has dropped to about 13% of income.
 Occasionally, we use up our emergency savings, overdraw our checking account, and go into debt with a credit card.
 This really bothers us.
 We don't let it go; we simply pay off the balance and get back on the frugal track as soon as possible.

-In this age of high gas and home fuel prices, we really have to buckle down and go back to the basics of a frugal lifestyle.
+In this age of high prices, we really have to buckle down and go back to the basics of a frugal lifestyle.
 This means shopping the deep discount grocery stores, using price comparisons and coupons when appropriate, and always shopping with a grocery list that reflects a planned menu for the coming week.
 We brown bag lunches and even suppers on soccer nights.
 The kids do not get designer clothes or shoes unless they come from the second hand store.
 We stick to a weekly budget for household spending.
 It's really just a lot of small frugal actions that add up each month, allowing us to live on one income.
 We do not feel deprived most of the time.
-Every now and then, a family member might complain about not having cable TV or high speed Internet, but we can insure each member that his basic needs will always be met.
+Every now and then, a family member might complain about not having something, but we can insure each member that his basic needs will always be met.
 And everyone agrees that having a parent available at home each day is more than worth the trade offs.
 Having a parent at home helps keep our family life balanced and calm, providing an oasis from the daily stress and strain that is modern life.

 The bottom line is that it not easy, but it is possible for a family to live on one income even in today's "everybody works" two-income world.
 If you are just starting out in your adult life and think that someday you might want to have a family with the "luxury" of a stay-at-home parent, plan for it now.
 Save as much as you possibly can from your income.
 Build up your savings and then learn to invest that money for your future.
 Don't borrow.
 Don't use credit cards for day-to-day purchases.
 If you plan to buy a house, plan it with a reasonably easy-to-make mortgage payment as you proceed through life.
 These things done early on will go a long way toward building choices into your future.